Puneeth1996/3VIEW1-1-2020/Readme.txt

 4 Should work on the pagination technique for the new_table.sql REST API And also chages to incoporated on the front end.

+In Admin Page Project

+1 should change the login page correction to incoporate the error message

+2 the serach button from the grcoery curd bootstrap theme is not working